umddb/cmsc424-fall2015/lab0/README.md

 ### Using a VM in the CS Horvitz Cluster

+The above is the preferred approach for you to set up the computing environment.
+But if for any reasons you are not able to set up a VM as above, we have a few VMs running in the CS Horvitz Cluster.
 The VMs are also running Ubuntu, with the same software pre-installed as the provided VirtualBox image.
+However, you will have to use those through `ssh`, and you would not be able to run Firefox, etc., there (at least not without some effort).

-The usernames and passwords are different for different VMs, and will be provided as requested.
+The IP addresses, usernames, and passwords are different for different VMs, and will be provided as requested.

 After connecting, make sure all the software is running as discussed above.
-You don't have `sudo` access on these VMs, so some of the commands above may not work (e.g., for PostgreSQL, just do `createdb university` instead).
+You don't have `sudo` access on these VMs, so some of the commands above may not work (e.g., for PostgreSQL, just try `createdb university` followed by `psql university` instead).

 ---